 Unlike lab-based research, we are limited to what respondents have on hand, as well as their ability to use that technology.
 Consider your approach from the perspective of the respondent, looking for what will require the least of them both in terms of technology on hand as well as execution.
 This is where things like walking them through an installation instead of simply sending them a set of instructions can really be helpful.
 When designing the study, try to keep the tech requirements minimal for respondents and select technology respondents are likely to have.

 Another approach we often leverage to streamline technology requirements, as well as retain more control, is providing the technology on the researcher’s side and giving the respondent control remotely.
-In one recent study, we used the remote desktop feature of our conferencing software to allow respondents to control the program they needed to interact with remotely.
+In one recent study, we used the remote desktop feature, just like the one from azure rds, of our conferencing software to allow respondents to control the program they needed to interact with remotely.
 This allowed us to install the program on our machine, ensure everything worked, and then set things up so that we could just share our screen and hand over mouse and keyboard control to the respondent when it was time for them to complete their tasks.
 Having more of the technological elements located on our end also means that it’s easier for us to troubleshoot problems or reset things if needed.
 If you are going to share a device with a respondent in this way, be sure to prepare that device ahead of time so that there are no interruptions from other programs on the machine or potential security or privacy concerns in handing over control of the machine to the respondent.

 When it comes to remote conferencing software, we’ve most frequently been using Zoom because it’s relatively simple to use, and ticks most of the boxes for important functionality like screen sharing, video chat, direct messaging, cloud recording, and remote desktop access.
 It also has some nice to have features like the waiting room, which allows a respondent to join a meeting but be isolated where they can’t hear or see what’s going on in the meeting until the researcher is ready.
 Additionally, because of how prevalent Zoom has become during the pandemic, many respondents are now already familiar with how to use it and may already have it installed.
 Zoom has had some recent security concerns, so for some clients, we’ve opted to use their internal conferencing software.
 We’ve had success using most of the major options out there (GoToMeeting, RingCentral, Microsoft Teams, Google Meet, etc.).
 Each has its advantages and limitations (e.g. Google Meet only works with certain browsers), so just be sure you’re very familiar with how to run a meeting in whatever platform you choose.
 One added advantage of using an organization’s existing video conferencing software is that it makes joining the remote research sessions easy for other stakeholders.